MrStarbird/LotW-Randomizer/README.txt

 MSX-Style Dungeon:
 The game's dungeon can be altered to completely to (somewhat) match the style used in the original MSX version of the game.
 Treasures are different and boxes can be in different locations.
 Many of the sections have completely different designs.
 Overall, this form of the dungeon is a LOT harder.

+Portrait Shuffle:
+Where the portals take you from the portraits can be shufffled.
+Since the NES and MSX versions have different portraits, each option has their own different shuffle pattern.

 Sprite sets:
 For cosmetic purposes, the character, item, and enemy sprites can be changed to either the original Legend of Zelda or to Link's Awakening.
 There is also a Character-only option which allows the user to play as the Light Warriors from Final Fantasy.

 God-Mode Pochi Option:
 There is an option that allows Pochi to use all items as well as give him 3 Power, 26 Jump, and 32 Distance.
 This is a good option for anybody who wants to explore the dungeon and solve the intricate puzzles without the fear of monsters killing them, or for anybody who just wants to mess around with the game.

+Infinite Magic:
+Users can choose to have an unlimited supply of Magic.

 Challenge Options:
 There are two options that give the game extra challenges.
 Under the treasure options, there is the option to put only one of each key item (Mattock, Crossbow, Glove, Magic Key, Wings, Spring Shoes) in the chests witht he rest containing Bread, Magic, Keys, Money, Scrolls, Rings, Crosses, and even Poison.
 Under shop options, you can also change it so that all shops carry only Crystals and they are each sold for 50 Gold.